coq/coq/doc/sphinx/proof-engine/proof-handling.rst

 Navigation in the proof tree
 --------------------------------

 .. cmd:: Undo

    This command cancels the effect of the last command.
 Thus, it backtracks one step.

 .. cmdv:: Undo @num

    Repeats Undo :n:`@num` times.

 .. cmdv:: Restart
    :name: Restart

    This command restores the proof editing process to the original goal.

    .. exn:: No focused proof to restart.

 .. cmd:: Focus

    This focuses the attention on the first subgoal to prove and the printing of the other subgoals is suspended until the focused subgoal is solved or unfocused.
 This is useful when there are many current subgoals which clutter your screen.

 .. cmdv:: Focus @num

    This focuses the attention on the :n:`@num` th subgoal to prove.

+   .. deprecated:: 8.8

-*This command is deprecated since 8.8*: prefer the use of bullets or focusing brackets instead, including :n:`@num : %{`
+      Prefer the use of bullets or
+      focusing brackets instead, including :n:`@num : %{`

 .. cmd:: Unfocus

    This command restores to focus the goal that were suspended by the last ``Focus`` command.

-*This command is deprecated since 8.8.*
+   .. deprecated:: 8.8

 .. cmd:: Unfocused

    Succeeds if the proof is fully unfocused, fails if there are some goals out of focus.

 .. _curly-braces:

 .. cmd:: %{ %| %}

    The command ``{`` (without a terminating period) focuses on the first goal, much like ``Focus.`` does, however, the subproof can only be unfocused when it has been fully solved ( *i.e.* when there is no focused goal left).
 Unfocusing is then handled by ``}`` (again, without a terminating period).
 See also example in next section.

    Note that when a focused goal is proved a message is displayed together with a suggestion about the right bullet or ``}`` to unfocus it or focus the next one.

 .. cmdv:: @num: %{

    This focuses on the :n:`@num` th subgoal to prove.

    Error messages:

    .. exn:: This proof is focused, but cannot be unfocused this way.

       You are trying to use ``}`` but the current subproof has not been fully solved.

    .. exn:: No such goal.
       :name: No such goal.
 (Focusing)

    .. exn:: Brackets only support the single numbered goal selector.

       See also error messages about bullets below.

 .. _bullets: